 I did not hear a voice or receive a divine command, but I did feel something shift within me.
 It was as though whatever wavelength I had been operating on began to harmonize and synchronize with a higher one- my inner string turned to create a chord with another source.
 My eyes welled up and my body hummed with the low strum of this new force.
 I couldn’t help it, I smiled.
 Hello God.

 Suddenly, I was connected to the old man and the birds and all the other somebodies and somethings living around me.
 They had been there all along, but now I felt them.
 I saw the solid world of Life and the vaporous world of God.
 I felt a pulse of energy radiating down from the very sky, it was the cord and I plugged into it.
 I felt the tug of the energetic tether to my own Life’s portion of God within the atmosphere just above me.
 I felt it tremble and strain until I realized I had been holding my breath.

 I gasped again and breathed until it settled in.

 I looked beyond my self.
-I knew that if the other living creatures around me died, the aggregate God would deplete and the breathable air around me would sink like tub with the drain unplugged.
+I knew that if the other living creatures around me died, God would deplete and the breathable air around me would sink like tub with an open drain.
 I knew that my survival demanded that others thrive, too.
 I could not outrun, outkill, outcompete.
 I could not even fight for food with others or their death would threaten my life.
 What good is food without air?
 Whatever the key to our survival, it was clear that there would be no I without We.

 I looked again at the tree-line and then back at the old man.
 With one arm lifted, as if holding the string to an imaginary balloon he placed the task at my feet: “Now that you see it?
 What will you do?”